BlenderCN-Org/sculpting-defaults/README.md

 * Set the Scrape/Peaks Brush to MAX
 * Set the Dynotopo Detail Size to 8
 * Set Render -> Film -> Transparent to ON
-* Create "Add Detail" Brush with Custom Icon - Blob Brush with 0 Strength
+* Create "Add Detail" Brush with Custom Icon - Blob Brush with 0 Strength - if not exists
+* Turn on Dynotopo

 Link to YanSculpts settings suggestions on YouTube: https://www.youtube.com/watch?v=IG1IEpU5VAw